txsun1997/Metric-Fairness/README.md

 +----------------------+-----------------------+------------------+----------------------+
 ```

-If without our adapters, this table will be
+If without debiasing adapters, the result should be:

 ```
 +----------------------+-----------------------+------------------+----------------------+